The Suit of Swords is all about Quick Thoughts and thoughtless deeds.

-They love research, and the law and intellectual property, virtual worlds, and things created with the power of their mind.
+They love to research, and the law and intellectual property, virtual worlds, and things created with the power of their mind.

-What Does a sword card mean in your Tarot card spread?
+What does a sword card mean in your Tarot card spread?

 Decisions, Worries, Problems, Communications, waiting on an answer or communique.
 Think, “Pit and the Pendulum.”

-Swords also represent ideas and inspirations and may indicate an audit or corner turning decisions that need to be made.
+Swords also represent ideas and inspirations and may indicate an audit or corner-turning decisions that need to be made.

 Swords bring the clarity of adrenaline when applied to the very crux of the problem.